 Lochee United finished 4th in the East Region Superleague in season 2003-04, winning the Fife & Tayside cup and North End Challenge cups along the way.

 In season 2004-05 success continued with the team reaching the final of the O.V.D.
-Scottish Junior Cup but losing 2-0 to rivals Tayport, but became East Region Superleague Champions with winning the league.
+Scottish Junior Cup but losing 2-0 to rivals Tayport, but became East Region Superleague Champions when they won the league.

-The season of 2005-06 saw Lochee win silverwear in the form of the Fife & Tayside Cup, North & Tayside cup, North End Challenge cup and 2006-07 brought more cup sucess winning the DJ Laing cup.
+The season of 2005-06 saw Lochee United win silverwear in the form of the Fife & Tayside Cup, North & Tayside Cup, and North End Challenge Cup, then 2006-07 brought more success with the DJ Laing cup.

-After 5 postponements due to the winter weather this game finally went ahead on 17th Dec 2008 at Thomson Park where Lochee forced a draw after levelling the match with 4 minutes remaining, 1-1 and thus faced a replay at Somerset Park, home of Ayr Utd.(pic below of action at Thomson Park) Lochee lost the replay 3-1, with Paul Blackwood scoring the goal of the game and captain Charlie Cargill was sent off.
-Fantastic 300+ travelling support went through for the game.
+After five postponements due to the winter weather this game finally took place on 17th December 2008 at Thomson Park, where Lochee United forced a 1-1 draw after levelling the match with 4 minutes remaining, and faced a replay at Somerset Park, home of Ayr United.
+Sadly, Lochee United lost the replay 3-1, with Paul Blackwood scoring the goal of the game and captain Charlie Cargill being sent off.
+More than 300 fantastic travelling fans made the trip to support the team.

-It was the end of this season that Lochee United lost their manager, Ray McKinnon, having resigned from the club after four years as manager and previous years as a player and taking up a new job with the SFA as a Technical Developement Officer.
-Another former Lochee player and top professional like Ray Mckinnon in Paul Ritchie was appointed the new manager for the 2010/11 season.
+in 2010 Lochee United lost manager Ray McKinnon, when he resigned to take up a new job with the SFAr.
+Another former Lochee United player and top professional Paul Ritchie was appointed the new manager for the 2010/11 season.

-In Leahy's first season within the Thomson Park dugout, there was more silverware for the club in the form of the G.A Cup, beating Luncarty Juniors on penalties in the final at Tannadice Park.
-At the end of the 2013/14 Season, Lee Wilkie departed for senior club, Montrose FC thus leaving the assistant managers post vacant, which was offered and accepted by Lochee United hero and stalwart, Charlie Cargill.
+Season 2013/14 brought a new era to Thomson Park with Steven Leahy as the new manager.
+In Leahy’s first season there was more silverware for the club in the form of the G.A Cup, beating Luncarty Juniors on penalties in the final at Tannadice Park.
+At the end of the 2013/14 Season, Charlie Cargill came on as Assistant Manager.

-Season 14/15 was a difficult year for the club anything that could go wrong did.
-Key players were lost for long periods throughout the season due to injury.
-Games were often lost in the last few minutes which had a major effect on our league position.
-Despite battling hard we lost our Super League place and were relegated to the Premier diivision.
-The club also exited all cup competitions in the early rounds which made the season even harder than it was.
+Season 14/15 was a difficult year for the club.
+Key players were lost for long periods due to injury; games were often lost in the last few minutes which had a major effect on league position; and despite battling hard the team lost their Super League place and were relegated to the Premier division.
+The club also exited all cup competitions in the early rounds.

-The manager was given the dreaded vote of confidence and was tasked with getting the club back to where it belonged the East Region Super League at the first attemp.
+The manager was given the dreaded vote of confidence and was tasked with getting the club back to where it belonged the East Region Super League at the first attempt.

-Season 15/16 turned out to be a good one with manager Leahy recruiting some excellent players to add to the long established experienced players who had won major honours over the previous ten seasons for the club.
-Although we finished third this gave us the play off spot where we met Sauchie Juniors who had finished third bottom of the Super League.
-We played them home and away winning 5-0 in each match to successfully return to the Super League for season 16/17 The GA Cup was also won at Tannadice Park where we turned in a dominating performance against Jeanfield Swifts.
+Season 15/16 turned out to be a good one with manager Leahy recruiting some excellent players to add to the team.
+Although the finished third this gave them the play-off spot where they met Sauchie Juniors.
+Lochee United played them home and away, winning 5-0 in each match to successfully return to the Super League for season 16/17.
+The GA Cup was also won at Tannadice Park where the boys turned in a dominating performance against Jeanfield Swifts.